Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Main Results

 \end{restatable}

-The proof can be finished based on this lemma just like before, though due to the presence of the nonlinear function $\mu$, the proof becomes significantly more technical.

-\begin{theorem}[\MULog Simple Regret Bound] Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
-Then, with probability at least $1-\delta$, it holds that \todoc{With proba $1-2\delta$ is $O(1)$ same as $1-\delta$.} the simple regret of the policy $\hat\pi$ computed by \MULog (\cref{alg:max-uncertainty-logSR-GOAT}) with an appropriate choice of $\lambda$, after $T$ rounds is upper bounded by
+The regret bound follows from this lemma by a summing argument, though the nonlinearity of $\mu$ makes the proof significantly more technical. \begin{theorem}[\MULog Simple Regret Bound] Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
+Then, with probability at least $1-\delta$, it holds that the simple regret of the action $\hat a$ computed by \MULog (\cref{alg:max-uncertainty-logSR-GOAT}) with an appropriate choice of $\lambda$, after $T$ rounds is upper bounded by

-\end{theorem} The explicit choice of $\lambda$, which only depends on $\delta,T$, $S$, and proof, is given in \cref{appendix:proof-mulog}. \paragraph{Connection and difference to \citet{faury2020improved}} Regarding the use of $L_t$, naively replacing $V_t$ with $H_t(\theta)$, which seems to be a natural choice inherited from the cumulative regret side, would not achieve decreasing uncertainty without introducing a factor of $\sqrt{\kappa}$, no matter what $\theta$ is.
-One way to deal with this is to employ a matrix quantifying uncertainty that can be built in an online fashion. \citet{faury2020improved} also considers such a matrix.
-Nevertheless, our algorithm is completely different from Log-UCB-2 of \citet{faury2020improved} in spirit.
-We leave detailed comparisons to \cref{appendix:comparison-faury}.
+\end{theorem} The explicit choice of $\lambda$, which depends only on $\delta,T$, and $S$, is given in \cref{appendix:proof-mulog}.
+The polynomial term is lower order in $T$; the leading term is the rate-relevant part and matches the lower bound up to logarithmic factors.
+This is a first-order minimax guarantee; it does not preclude sharper instance-dependent rates on easier geometries where informative low-reward actions accelerate identification.
+Practitioners may prefer returning $\argmax_{a\in\cA}\phi(a)^\top\hat\theta_{T+1}$ (MLE-greedy), which carries no guarantee but tends to perform well empirically.